jackfiszr/pl2xl/README.md

 - Ability to write multiple DataFrames into separate worksheets.
 - Skips empty DataFrames when writing, with warnings for each skipped sheet.
 - Full compatibility with Polars DataFrames for seamless data manipulation.
+- Options for customizing headers, autofit, and table styling when writing Excel files.
+- Exposes the `workbook` object for further customization using the ExcelJS API through the `options.withWorkbook` parameter.
+- Ensured strict type safety with TypeScript best practices.

 ---